Should you change your hiring plan because of a possible recession?

 Build a workforce that adheres to compliance and regulatory concerns across geographies.
 This is especially important in today’s globalised market.
 The remote world has opened the pipeline to new talent, but also to some risk as well with legal and finance implications.
 RPO teams are educated to know and mitigate those risks.

 Embracing the short-term

 Satisfy your project-based initiatives with talented teams delivered to you on short notice, within budget, and on your terms with an RPO solution – or more specifically a Resource Augmentation solution.
 A top reason that companies shy away from working with a third-party talent provider are the costs associated with long-term contractual obligations.
-For example, our RPO On-Demand solution works like a monthly subscription – giving you access to all the benefits of flexible talent sourcing, at a reasonable cost structure that you can plan for.
+For example, our Project RPO solution gives you access to all the benefits of flexible talent sourcing, at a reasonable cost structure that you can plan for.

 Discovering the best of both worlds

-Blend the benefits of permanent and contingent talent with a Total Talent Acquisition programme for the best of both options – the top-quality hires that provide organisational consistency and guidance within the company vision, and the top contractual talent that prefer a more flexible employment lifestyle but are experts in the roles that you need for a limited engagement.
+Blend the benefits of permanent and contingent talent for the best of both options – the top-quality hires that provide organisational consistency and guidance within the company vision, and the top contractual talent that prefer a more flexible employment lifestyle but are experts in the roles that you need for a limited engagement.